-Describe reasons for seeking a graduate degree in Psychology, including your career goals
+- Describe reasons for seeking a graduate degree in Psychology and career goals

-Summarize research skills and any other experiences (e.g., volunteer work) that are relevant to your particular area(s) of interest in psychology
+- Summarize research skills and any other experiences (e.g. volunteer work) that are relevent to particular area(s) of interest in psychology

-Identify a faculty member with whom you would like to work with, and discuss how your career goals fit with their research interest
+- Identify a faculty member with whom to work with, and discuss how career goals fit with their research interest